mikenguyen13/data_analysis/_book/13-imputation.md

 # Imputation (Missing Data)

+Missing data is a pervasive issue in applied statistics, and this chapter offers a comprehensive treatment of its diagnosis and resolution.
+Beginning with a conceptual introduction, we discuss the mechanisms underlying missingness---MCAR, MAR, and MNAR---and their consequences for unbiased estimation.
+Later, the chapter provides practical tools for identifying patterns of missingness, including graphical and statistical diagnostics.
+It then reviews a spectrum of imputation methods, from simple techniques (mean substitution, regression imputation) to advanced algorithms (multiple imputation using chained equations and random forest imputation).
+Each method is evaluated in terms of bias, efficiency, and robustness, with detailed comparisons.
+Practical criteria for choosing an appropriate imputation strategy are also provided, followed by an in-depth discussion on ethical issues and transparency in reporting.
+Emerging trends in handling high-dimensional and MNAR data are also covered.
+Finally, the last section walks through a complete imputation example, ensuring readers can apply these concepts immediately.

 ## Introduction to Missing Data

 Missing data is a common problem in statistical analyses and data science, impacting the quality and reliability of insights derived from datasets.
 One widely used approach to address this issue is **imputation**, where missing data is replaced with *reasonable estimates*.